edr3x/blocgen/README.md

-# blocgen [WIP]
+# blocgen

 >NOTE:
 >This script is heavily Work In Progreess

-Generate BLoC and Cubit boilerplate easily with a cli tool
+Generate BLoC and Cubit boilerplate for [flutter_bloc](https://pub.dev/packages/flutter_bloc) with a cli tool

 This generates a bloc or cubit folder in your current directory according to the argument provided